cncf/tag-security/assessments/intake-process.md

 A project may be accepted into the assessment queue, either by the Security Assessment Facilitator with concurrence from one (1) co-chair, or by two (2) co-chairs.
 This concurrence is given by commenting on an issue proposing that the project be added to the assessment queue.
-If at any time, the project's requesting review cease communicating, the Security Assessment Facilitator may remove the project from the queue with notification to the co-chairs.
+If at any time, the project requesting review ceases communicating, the Security Assessment Facilitator may remove the project from the queue with notification to the co-chairs.
 The Security Assessment Facilitator will update the corresponding issue, prior to closing the project's request.